A warm welcome from

 We hope to see you soon!

-We are pleased to be active members of the Deer Isle and Blue Hill communities, and delighted that one of our eight adult children has joined us on the island,
+We are pleased to be active members of the Deer Isle and Blue Hill communities, and delighted that you are considering a visit to our beautiful Island and Inn!

 About Jean